• Skip to primary navigation

 Ingredients

-• 12 cups cornbread broken into 1-inch pieces include crumbs,
+• 12 cups cornbread broken into 1-inch pieces include crumbs, use the recipe included or another cornbread option.

 • 3 cups chicken stock or canned low-sodium chicken broth